-Under normal terms, Kenhire’s insurance covers drivers between the ages of 25 and 70, with 2 years driving experience, although for minibus and 7.5ton drivers, the maximum age is 69.
+Under normal terms, Kenhire’s insurance covers drivers between the ages of 25 and 69 inclusive, with 2 years driving experience.

-Subject to our insurer’s approval, we can hire to drivers aged 21-25 and 71-74, although extra charges will normally apply and the excess liability may be increased.
+Subject to our insurer’s approval, we can hire to drivers aged 21-24 and 71-75, although extra charges will normally apply and the excess liability and deposit payable may be increased.

 Yes, but it is best to check with us as there are certain endorsements that we cannot insure.
-We can usually accept minor endorsements (e.g. SP, TS codes) but if you have anything else, we will probably need to double check with our insurers.
+We can usually accept minor endorsements (e.g. SP, TS codes) but if you have anything else, or an accumulation of minor endorsements, we will probably need to double check with our insurers.
 Depending on the number and nature of the offences on your licence, an extra charge and increased excess may be applied.

 EU, Commonwealth and North American licences are normally acceptable, but we may have to check licences issued in other countries with our insurers first.
 The minimum age for overseas drivers is 25.